jmcclenon/AWS/Basic Concepts.md

 ---

 **Edge Location**:
 An **edge location** is where end users access services located at AWS.
-They are located in most of the major cities around the world and are specifically used by CloudFront (CDN) to distribute content to end user to reduce latency.
-It is like frontend for the service we access which are located in AWS cloud.
+They are located in most of the major cities around the world and are specifically used by **CloudFront** (CDN) to distribute content to end user to reduce latency.
+It is like frontend for the service we access which are located in **AWS** cloud.

+There are more **Edge Locations** than Availability Zones.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTY1NjM4NjQ4NSwtMTYwNDcwMDg2NywxNT
-k4MDE2OTM5LDkyNjMwMjkwNiw5NjkwODU3OTYsLTE1MDQ2Mjkw
-NSwtMTc3MTIyOTY0M119
+eyJoaXN0b3J5IjpbNTg2OTA1NzIwLC0xNjA0NzAwODY3LDE1OT
+gwMTY5MzksOTI2MzAyOTA2LDk2OTA4NTc5NiwtMTUwNDYyOTA1
+LC0xNzcxMjI5NjQzXX0=
 -->